DavidWittman/wittman.xyz/content/posts/stack-refactoring-with-cdk.md

     "StatusReason": "arn:aws:cloudformation:us-east-2:123456789012:stack/BucketStack/ec6f69ee-2ce7-4a32-b7fb-d11b104c480c: Following template sections are not allowed when creating a stack while refactoring: Conditions, Rules"
 }
 ```

+So when you're instantiating the `BucketStack`, pass in a custom `synthesizer` like this to avoid creating the CDK Bootstrap `Rule` resource:

 ``` typescript
 new BucketStack(app, 'BucketStack', {